In the analysis of this circuit it was determined that several factors contribute to the ultimate sensitivity, including:

 Building a prototype receiver similar to that depicted in Figure 2 I substituted an APD for D1 using a string of sixteen 9 volt batteries and a 1 megohm potentiometer with a 100k resistor in series with the wiper (and some bypass capacitors to ground on the "hot" side of the diode) in lieu of R1 to set the bias voltage.
 Placing this prototype in my "Photon Range" - a windowless room in my house where there is an LED mounted to the ceiling that may be modulated - I compared the sensitivity of this prototype to both my "standard" TIA receiver (the VK7MJ design) and an operational exemplar of my "Version 3" design.

 Varying the voltage from 10 volts to around 140 volts I noted that at a bias voltage comparable to the reverse bias applied in Figure 2 (approx. 8 volts) the apparent sensitivity was roughly on par with that of the Version 3 unit using a normal PIN photodiode after the signal levels were corrected to compensate for the smaller area of the APD as compared with the BPW34 (e.g. 1mm2 of the APD versus 7mm2 of the BPW34 - the larger size gathering proportionally more light in this lens-less system).
 At around 130-135 volts, the output of the APD-based prototype was very high, but the weak, optical signals from the test LED were lost in the noise.
-In the area of 35-45 volts I observed that while the overall signal levels, while significantly higher than they were at 8-10 volts, they were a fraction of what they were at 130 volts but the signal/noise ratio was roughly 6-10dB higher than it was at the lowest voltage when the differences in active area of the APD versus the photodiodes in the test receivers were taken into account.
+In the area of 35-45 volts I observed that the overall signal levels, while significantly higher than they were at 8-10 volts, were a fraction of what they were at 130 volts but the signal/noise ratio was roughly 6-10dB higher than it was at the lowest voltage when the differences in active area of the APD versus the photodiodes in the test receivers were taken into account.
+As expected, even though the signals were much "stronger" at the higher voltage, the signal noise ratio at that voltage was very poor and would have submerged a much weaker signal completely.

 - The test receivers used BPW34 PIN photodiodes with an active area of 7mm2 while the APD has an active area of just 1mm2.
 Because there are no optics in front of the photodiodes there will be 7 times as many of the LED's photons hitting the larger device, resulting in an approximate 8.5 dB difference in signal/noise - assuming all other parameters being equal.
 It is when using the device in this "lens-less" configuration that this factor must be accommodated.